MrEnder0/Scorched/README.md

 A simple logging library for scorching all those pesky bugs.

+> [!NOTE]
+> The current minimum supported Rust version is 1.60.0.
+(Last checked on 12/13/2023)

 ## Example

-This example shows how to use the library to log a message and check optional values.
+This example shows how to use `log_this` to log a message and check optional values.

 ```rust
 use scorched::*;